shinsenter/defer.js/README.md

 does not deliver faster page speed than [defer.js](#Defer) does.
 Furthermore [defer.js](#Defer) also gives you very simple ways to flexibly optimize other resources in your website.

+## Key features

+- 🎯 No dependencies, no jQuery
+- ⚡️ Native API, blazing fast
+- ✅ Legacy browsers support (IE9+)
+- 🧩 Lazy load almost everything
+- 👍 Very easy to use
+- 🤝 Works well with your favorite frameworks

+## Browser support

+Available in latest browsers, also works perfectly with Internet Explorer 9 and later.

+- 🖥 IE9+
+- 🖥 Firefox 4+
+- 🖥 Safari 3+
+- 🖥 Chrome *
+- 🖥 Opera *
+- 📱 Android 4+
+- 📱 iOS 3.2+

 ## How to use?